-If a candidates who has not secured a minimum of 50% of marks in a course shall be deemed to have failed in that course.
+If a candidate who has not secured a minimum of 50% of marks in a course shall be deemed to have failed in that course.

-The student can repeat the End Semester Examination when it is offered next in the subsequent Odd/Even Semester till the regulations are in force.
+The student can repeat the End Semester Examination when it is offered next in the subsequent Odd/Even Semesters till the regulations are in force.

-A candidates who has secured a minimum of 50 marks in all courses prescribed in the programme and earned a minimum of 90 credits will be considered to have passed the Masters Programme.
+A candidate who has secured a minimum of 50 marks in all courses prescribed in the programme and earned a minimum of 90 credits will be considered to have passed the masters programme.